To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - Calories: 433 kcal/cup

-Taste Of The Wild High Prairie Puppy Food (Grain-Free)
+Taste Of The Wild High Prairie Puppy Food Review (Grain-Free)

 Taste of the Wild’s High Prairie puppy formula is a fantastic choice if your puppy has already started showing signs of food sensitivities.
 It’s crafted with novel proteins such as water buffalo, roasted bison, and roasted venison with no corn, wheat, or soy.
 Instead of grains, this food contains sweet potatoes, garbanzo beans, peas, and other complex carbs.
 Other noteworthy whole ingredients, like tomatoes, blueberries, and raspberries give this recipe a natural multi-vitamin boost for your energetic Sibe baby.